Welcome to Madison Youth and Family Services

 Madison Youth and Family Services' Peer Advocates is a program for high school age youth who are interested in helping their peers.
 The training sessions facilitate self-awareness, understanding, communication skills, and knowledge of resources relating to young people.

-The Fall cycle of 13 training sessions will begin in October and will end in late January.
-Any Madison youth in grades 10-12 is eligible to participate in the Fall training cycle.
-Applications will be available beginning August 27, 2014 at Madison Youth & Family Services at 10 School Street, and at Daniel Hand High School's Guidance Office.
-Applications must be returned by 3:00 p.m., Thursday, September 11,2014 to either location.
-For more information, contact Taffy Bowes at Madison Youth & Family Services (203-245-5657).
+The 13 training sessions will begin in February and will end in late May.
+Any Madison youth is eligible to participate in the program.
+Applications will be available beginning January 6, 2015 at Madison Youth & Family Services at 10 School Street, and at Daniel Hand High School's Guidance Office.
+Applications must be returned by 3:00 p.m., Friday, January 16, 2015, to either location.
+For more information, call Melissa Balletto at Madison Youth & Family Services (203-245-5656).

 Camp Scholarships Available for Madison Children